andikrueger/AzureCP/Register-App-In-AAD.md

 ## Register the application for AzureCP in your Azure Active Directory tenant

-A dedicated application needs to be registered in your Azure AD tenant, with application permissions "Group.Read.All" and "User.Read.All", to allow AzureCP to work.
+AzureCP needs its own application in your Azure AD tenant, with permissions "Group.Read.All" and "User.Read.All".
-You may create the application using either the portal or az cli.
+This page shows you how to create it, using either the Azure portal or az cli.

 ### Create the app registration using the Azure portal